flawreen/Bibliohub/README.md

 1. Search for books by title
 2. Borrow a book
 3. Return a book
-4. View wishlisted books
+4. View wishlisted books  ->when user logs in display "x wishlist books available to borrow"
 5. Add books to my wishlist
+6. Remove books from wishlist
-6. View books in my shelf
+7. View books in my shelf
-7. Search for available books
+8. Search for available books
 #### Librarian password only
-8. Add, delete users
+9. Add, delete users
-9. Add, delete books
+10. Add, delete books
-10. Add, delete, edit companies
+11. Add, delete, edit companies

 ### Extra
 1. SeedData file